HeliosLang/compiler/HOW_TO_CARDANO_CLI.md

 It can take up to 10 hours for your *cardano-node* to fully synchronize.

 ## Wallet setup and funding
-Enter an interactive shell on the *cardano-node* container:
+Start an interactive shell in the *cardano-node* container:
 ```bash
 $ docker exec -it <container-id> bash
 ```